 Psychology Schools in New Mexico

 The following guide to psychology schools in New Mexico contains important information on the many undergraduate and graduate psychology programs, several of which are profiled, in the state.
 New Mexico’s colleges and universities offer a diverse range of programs with such concentrations as cognitive psychology, biopsychology, and developmental psychology.
-In addition to the psychology programs in New Mexico, students in search of a flexible and affordable alternative may want to consider an online bachelor’s or master’s degree program in psychology.
+In addition to the on-campus psychology programs in New Mexico, students in search of a flexible and affordable alternative may want to consider an online bachelor’s or master’s degree program in psychology.

-- Highest net price: University of the Southwest $14,4501
+- Highest net price*: University of the Southwest $18,063.1

-- Lowest net price: Eastern New Mexico University, Main Campus $9,4741
+- Lowest net price*: New Mexico Highlands University $9,783.1

 Continue reading to learn more about the popular undergraduate and graduate psychology programs offered at several of New Mexico’s leading universities.

 Eastern New Mexico University allows students to pursue either a Bachelor of Arts (BA) in Psychology or a Bachelor of Science (BS) in Psychology.
 The undergraduate programs are designed to prepare graduates to continue on to graduate school.
 Both programs require students to choose a minor field of study.
 Psychology majors must complete 28 credits of core requirements in topics including intro to psychology, social psychology, abnormal psychology, and experimental psychology.
 Psychology majors will also complete required courses in developmental psychology, theoretical foundations, and learning and cognitive psychology in addition to three elective courses to fulfill major requirements.